 There is a lot to learn from this TV series as we look at driving brand loyalty and repeat visits for food service operators.
-Exploring the role “place” plays into fostering customer repeat visits, we will discuss strategies that go beyond the obvious of convenience driven by locality.
+Exploring the role “place” plays in fostering customer repeat visits, we will discuss strategies that go beyond the obvious convenience driven by locality.

-This is the ultimate brand utopia, when customers are willing to drive past competing venues so that they can enjoy the experience from a specific operator.
-They will do this when the value proposition goes well beyond price, promotion and selection.
+This is the ultimate brand utopia when customers are willing to drive past competing venues so that they can enjoy the experience from a specific operator.
+They will do this when the value proposition goes well beyond price, promotion, and selection.
 These differentiating factors live in the emotional side of the customer decision process, which at its core is driven by desire and a need to be rewarded.

 - Recognition: When we worked on the reinvention of the Second Cup Café, both in Canada and globally working in 12 different countries, we conducted research to understand how we could drive preference for our client’s brand versus well-entrenched competitors.
 We learned that a key factor for customer preference was the importance of guest recognition.
-Coffee consumption is a habitual experience, a daily ritual or even at multiple points throughout the day.
-Having staff recognize repeat customers by remembering their preferred order and more importantly their first name, like the Cheers’ themeis one of the most effective factors in driving loyalty to a given location.
-However, it is also the hardest strategy to achieve with staff rotation and high churn rates in the hospitality.
+Coffee consumption is a habitual experience, a daily ritual, or even at multiple points throughout the day.
+Having staff recognize repeat customers by remembering their preferred order and more importantly their first name, like the Cheers’ theme one of the most effective factors in driving loyalty to a given location.
+However, it is also the hardest strategy to achieve with staff rotation and high churn rates in hospitality.
 Chains such as Starbucks have realized the importance of customer recognition and work hard on staff retention programs to ensure low employee turnover.

 - Personalization: This idea goes beyond being able to customize a meal.
 Boston Pizza does a great job as a chain of providing a personal touch by celebrating the many sports teams that frequent their establishments.
 As you enter, digital signing allows individual locations to recognize the local team’s win and emblem celebrating a unique event.
-Specially designed Team Rooms were created to provide a space for celebratory groups to enjoy themselves, without disturbing couples and families wanting to enjoy an relaxing meal.
+Specially designed Team Rooms were created to provide a space for celebratory groups to enjoy themselves, without disturbing couples and families wanting to enjoy a relaxing meal.
 Personalization can also be elevated through the role of the long-term bartender or restaurant host who can build a personal relationship akin to Sam Malone and Woody in Cheers – over time.

 Location-based strategies play a critically important role in building brand preference and loyalty.
-It allows customers to get more than a chain experience with their preferred brand, while allowing them to choose a given location that meets their emotional needs.
+It allows customers to get more than a chain experience with their preferred brand while allowing them to choose a given location that meets their emotional needs.
 It’s important to remind ourselves that more than 80 percent of all buying decisions are based on emotions, and having a strong sense of place is a key factor in meeting these needs.